ilas2025/ilas2025.github.io/content/registration/_index.md

 All participants are required to register for the conference.
-Early bird discount for different categories are offered for people who register before **April 30, 2025**.
+Early bird discount for different categories are offered for people who register before **March 31, 2025**.
 After that, only regular prices for ILAS members and non-members are available.

 To register as a student or an early career participants